EthStats/floca/README.md

 - Advanced routing & listening: system fragmentation, qualified names, regular expressions, wildcards, etc.
 - Channel-agnostic you can use any underlaying technology your application requires: AMQP, XMPP, etc...
 - JSON Web Tokens integrated
-- Built-in logging service supporting Loggly as well
+- Built-in logging service supporting Loggly and Papertrail as well
 - Short learning curve: no need to learn hundred of pages, communication has to be simple after all.
 CommonJS is all you need to understand. :)